SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Nearby attractions include Ghirardelli Square, the Maritime Museum, Hyde Street Pier, and Aquatic Park.

-Note: The Contemporary Jewish Museum is closing on December 15, 2024 for one year.
+Note: The Contemporary Jewish Museum temporarily closed on December 15, 2024 due to financial challenges.
+They anticipate they will stay closed for about a year.

 Another one of the San Francisco museums dedicated to an important topic is the Contemporary Jewish Museum.
 This facility is a non-collective, which means they don't have a permanent collection.